francoisdevlin/Full-Disclojure/src/episode_003/README.markdown

          (recur (inc i) mod-form)
          return-form)))

+As you can see, there is a list of forms after our template.

 What's interesting is that this provides most of the benefit of writing a macro, without the overhead of splicing.
 It's an interesting method of code reuse.